rauc/rauc/docs/integration.rst

 on in a way that all relevant information for performing updates and making decisions are given.

-.. note:: For a full reference off the system.conf file, see :ref:`todo`.
+.. note:: For a full reference of the system.conf file refert to section :ref:`sec_ref_slot_config`

 Similar to other configuration files used by rauc, the system configuration uses a key-value syntax (similar to those known from .ini files).